jbrains/meditationassistant/documents/inbox.md

   - It seems like there's some kind of modal dialog behavior to isolate from `MeditationAssistant` into its own Views(?).
 - Move `chooseSessionDateAsCompletedSessionOrStartedSessionWhicheverIsMoreRecent()` into the Happy Zone.
 - Remove the coupling centered on the field `sessionDialogCurrentOption`.

+### Larger-Scale Untangling

+- Try to find a place where we can decouple the rest of the system from `MeditationAssistant` using interfaces.